jasonniebauer/Python-Keylogger/README.md

 Keystroke logging can be acheived with the help of a keylogger, short for keystroke logger, that allows the person operating the program to capture every keystroke that the user makes and then retreive that data.

-## Getting Started

-### Install Python
+### Prerequisite
-This project uses Python 3 which means that the target machine must have Python 3 installed in order to run the keylogger.

-1. [Download the latest version for Windows](https://www.python.org/downloads/windows/) from the official Python Software Foundation site.
+This project assumes you have Python 3 already installed on both your machine and the target's to run the keylogger.
+If not, go ahead and [download the latest version for Windows](https://www.python.org/downloads/windows/) from the official Python Software Foundation.

-2. Once the download has finished, run the `.exe` file to complete the install.
+## Get Started

 ### Install pynput
 Included in this keylogger is the [pynput](https://github.com/moses-palmer/pynput) library, which is used to monitor input devices.
 We need to install the package to make use of it within our script.

 1. Navigate to the **python-keylogger** project folder.
 2. Press <kbd>shift</kbd>+ right click the **pynput** folder and then select **Open PowerShell window here**.
-3. Now that you have a PowerShell window open with the pynput directory path, type the following command and press <kbd>Enter</kbd>
+3. With the PowerShell window open pointing to the pynput directory, type the following command and press <kbd>Enter</kbd>
     ```shell
     python setup.py install
     ```